-I process credit cards outside of QuickBooks.
+- I process credit cards outside of QuickBooks.
 Can I still do this?

-Yes.
+- Yes.
 You must set up your Payment Methods list to include any of the methods in the following methods:

-MasterCard
+- MasterCard

-Master Card
+- Master Card

-Visa
+- Visa

-Discover Card

-VisaCard
+- VisaCard

+- Visa Card

+- American Express

+- AMEX

+- AmericanExpress

-Discover Card
+- Discover

+- DiscoverCard

-Discover Card
+- Discover Card

-Diners
+- Diners

-Visa Card

-Diners Club
+- Diners Club

-American Express

-JCB
+- JCB

-AMEX

-Other Credit Card
+- Other Credit Card

-o AmericanExpress

-When you make a deposit with any of these payment methods selected, the credit card fees boxes appear on the Make Deposits window.
+- When you make a deposit with any of these payment methods selected, the credit card fees boxes appear on the Make Deposits window.

-• I can only select credit card deposits to use this feature.
+- I can only select credit card deposits to use this feature.
 I have cash, check, and other deposits to make.
+Can I

-Can I still make those?
+still make those?

-ou make deposits, you're pro lit card payments and make
+Absolutely.
+When you make deposits, you're prompted to select which deposits you want to make.
+You can select only the credit card payments and make those deposits then click Payments and select the other deposits.